Docs › Getting started › The web app

 Privacy

 The Mapshaper web app runs entirely in your browser.
 No file content is uploaded to any server.
-The only network traffic is for static assets (the app itself), basemap tiles when you've enabled a basemap, and analytics for mapshaper.org page loads.
+The only network traffic is for static assets (the app itself), basemap tiles when you've enabled a basemap, optional AI assistant requests when an installation has enabled them, and analytics for mapshaper.org page loads.
 See the privacy policy for details.